-- 6.3.2 Automatic-shift gear-box: After initial engagement, the selector shall not be operated at any time during the test except in accordance with paragraph 6.4.3 below. - 6.4 Accelerations: - 6.4.1.
+- 6.3.2.
+Automatic-shift gearbox: After initial engagement, the selector shall not be operated at any time during the test except in accordance with paragraph 6.4.3 below or if the selector can actuate the overdrive, if any. - 6.4.
+Accelerations: - 6.4.1.
 Accelerations shall be so performed that the rate of acceleration shall be as constant as possible throughout the phase. - 6.4.2.
-If an acceleration cannot be carried out in the prescribed time, the extra time required is, if possible, deducted from the time allowed for changing gear, but otherwise from the subsequent steady speed period. - 6.4.3 Automatic-shift gear-boxes: If an acceleration cannot be carried out in the prescribed time the gear selector shall be operated in accordance with requirements for manual-shift gear-boxes.

-- 6.5 Decelerations: - 6.5.1 All decelerations of the elementary urban cycle (Part One) shall be effected by closing the throttle completely.
+If an acceleration cannot be carried out in the prescribed time, the extra time required is, if possible, deducted from the time allowed for changing gear, but otherwise from the subsequent steady speed period. - 6.4.3.
+Automatic-shift gear-boxes: If acceleration cannot be carried out in the prescribed time the gear selector shall be operated in accordance with requirements for manual-shift gear-boxes. - 6.5.
+Decelerations: - 6.5.1.
+All decelerations of the elementary urban cycle (Part One) shall be effected by closing the throttle completely.
 The clutch shall be disengaged, at around a speed of 10 km/h.

-All the deceleration of the extra urban cycle (Part Two) shall be effected by closing the throttle completely.
+All the deceleration of the extra urban cycle

+(Part Two) shall be effected by closing the throttle completely.
 The clutch shall be disengaged, at around a speed of 50 km/h for the last deceleration.